John K. Delaney

 In addition to his work at the Gallery, Delaney also served as a research professor in the Department of Electrical and Computer Engineering of the School of Engineering and Applied Science at the George Washington University from 2011 to 2013.
-He is also an associate editor of Heritage Science and was previously an associate editor of Studies in Conservation from 2010 to 2017.
+He is also an associate editor of Heritage Science, and associate editor of Science Advances, and was previously an associate editor of Studies in Conservation from 2010 to 2017.

 Updated: June 5, 2018